alamgirqazi/blog/_posts/2016-12-23-HowToWinFriendsAndInfluencePeople.md

 There is nothing else that so kills the ambitions of a person as criticism from superiors.

-Principle: Give honest and sincere appreciation
+Principle: Give honest and sincere appreciation.

 “If there is any one secret of success, “ said Henry Ford, “It lies in the ability to get the other person’s point of view and see things from that person’s angle as well as from your own.”